This page may contain affiliate links, see our disclaimer here.

-To the south by the national road lies the town of Mires.
+To the south by the national road lies the town of Moires.
 It is easy to reach this town in the centre of the Messara plain within a one hour drive, and close to it are the historic sites of Festos and Gortys.

 Also within driving distance is the leafy mountain village of Zaros, with fresh mountain trout a local specialty, and the cool forested lake of Votomos.

 This village is included in the itinerary of our e-book 5 Days in the West of Crete by Car or Motorcycle, which features a trail for the independent traveller beginning in Heraklion and including Knossos, this wine region, Zaros, historic sites, Rethymnon and Chania.